yjsyyyjszf/mialsuperresolutiontoolkit/README.md

 ---
 [![DOI](https://zenodo.org/badge/85210898.svg)](https://zenodo.org/badge/latestdoi/85210898)

+---
+**MIGRATION NOTE**

+Development of MIALSRTK been migrated to https://github.com/Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit.

+---

 The Medical Image Analysis Laboratory Super-Resolution ToolKit (MIALSRTK) consists of a set of C++ image processing tools necessary to perform motion-robust super-resolution fetal MRI reconstruction.
 This toolkit, supported by the Swiss National Science Foundation (grant SNSF-141283), includes all algorithms and methods for brain extraction [1], intensity standardization [1,2], motion estimation and super-resolution [2] developed during my PhD.
 It uses the CMake build system and depends on the open-source image processing Insight ToolKit (ITK) library, the command line parser TCLAP library and OpenMP for multi-threading.
 The USAGE message of each tool can be obained using either the *-h* or *--help* flag.